RhythMetrix/MTG-Proposal/proposal.md

 The application will feature the following frontend routes and core features:

-* On the `/` page, users can search up an artist or select a genre to find specific artists
+* On the `/` page, users filter through cards through existing sets or types in MotG
-* On the `/artists/` page, users can find artists of that genre and click on the artists to add to their playlist generator
+* On the `/card` page, users can find indiviual card information and have the ability to add that card to their 'deck'
-* On the `/playlist` page, users can view the songs of that will be generated from the artists selected.
+* On the `/deck` page, users can view all the cards that they've added to their deck.

 **Example:**
 - On the `/artworks` page, users can view a grid of all artwork